VTech Laser 200: Laser 310 / VZ-300

 Externally, the rubber keys were replaced with hard plastic capped keys and the case was made with a less brittle type of plastic.

 Video Technology used higher capacity memory ICs for the VZ300, having 18 kB of memory (16 kB CPU RAM + 2 kB video RAM).
 The system RAM capacity was increased to 16 kB, which together with 16 kB of expansion RAM, making a total of 34 kB RAM for the system.

 The VZ200 16 kB RAM expansion could be used, but because of the way the chip select pins were arranged, only 8 kB would actually be available.
 ETI magazine in Australia published an electronic circuit which would enable VZ300 owners to use all 16 kB of the VZ200 expansion.

-There is at least one VZ300 known to exist with 66kB of memory (64kB RAM + 2kB Video) on the motherboard, built by Video Technology.
-This unit uses 8x HM4864P-2 8kB static RAM chips instead of the usual 8x 2kB memory chips.
+There is at least one VZ300 known to exist with 66 kB of memory (64 kB RAM + 2 kB Video) on the motherboard, built by Video Technology.
+This unit uses 8 x HM4864P-2 8 kB static RAM chips instead of the usual 8 x 2 kB memory chips.